Multilinguality Does not Make Sense: Investigating Factors Behind Zero-Shot Transfer in Sense-Aware Tasks: Experiments and Evaluation

 To test this hypothesis, and understand what drives variation in transfer results, we computed Pearson correlations between languages' log-transformed pretraining sizes in models for which pretraining sizes were available (XLM-R, mBERT, BLOOM) and their corresponding accuracies on the four WiC datasets and on LSCD.\footnote{Pretraining sizes are provided in Appendix~\ref{tab:pretraining_sizes}.
 For BLOOM, we removed languages not in its pretraining.}

-Figure \ref{fig:pt-corr} shows strong correlations between the pretraining size of a language and its accuracy as a target language.
-We attribute BLOOM's poor performance to its unusual pretraining language distribution that focuses on low-resource languages.
+Figure \ref{fig:pt-corr} shows strong correlations between a language's pretraining size and its accuracy as a target language.
+We attribute BLOOM's poor correlations to its unusual pretraining language distribution that focuses on low-resource languages.
 The lack of correlation in XL remains unclear and requires further investigation (see \S\ref{sec:dicussion} for discussion).

 \paragraph{Linguistic Similarity} We tested the link between linguistic similarity and transferability using syntactic similarity scores \cite{littell-etal-2017-uriel}, which quantify similarity based on shared syntactic features, as is standard in NLP \cite{philippy-etal-2023-towards}.
 Pearson correlations between similarity scores and model accuracies were computed across target language pairs.
-Syntactic similarity showed some correlation with zero-shot performance, the effect was weaker and less consistent than that of pretraining size (see Appendix \S\ref{fig:syntactic_similarity_corr}).
+Syntactic similarity showed some correlation with zero-shot performance, the effect was weaker and less consistent than that of pretraining size (see Appendix~\ref{fig:syntactic_similarity_corr}).
 Moreover, we found that syntactic similarity is highly correlated with pretraining size, further undermining its contribution.

 \paragraph{Zero-shot Transfer from Unknown Languages} While the correlation analysis provides useful insights, it remains slightly inconclusive.
-A key limitation is that we cannot pretrain models and directly manipulate this variable for a controlled experiment.
-We also lack sufficient fine-tuning data for languages that were less prominent during pretraining of our models, making it difficult to determine whether poor model performance stems from limited fine-tuning or limited exposure during pretraining.
+A key limitation is that we cannot pretrain models to directly manipulate this variable for a controlled experiment.
+We also lack sufficient fine-tuning data for languages that were less prominent during pretraining, making it difficult to determine whether poor model performance stems from limited fine-tuning or limited exposure during pretraining.

 To counter this, we analyzed transfer in an edge case scenario.
 We used MuRIL (\S\ref{subsect:models}), a model pretrained exclusively on 16 Indian languages and English.
-Evaluating zero-shot transfer performance of models that are fine-tuned on languages entirely absent from MuRIL’s pretraining corpus, can offer insight on the role of pretraining size in transfer.
+Evaluating zero-shot transfer performance of models that are fine-tuned on languages entirely absent from MuRIL’s pretraining corpus can offer insight on the role of pretraining size in transfer.